leannezhang/healthy-productivity/README.md

 - Enable Developer Mode by clicking the toggle switch next to Developer mode.
 - Click the LOAD UNPACKED button and select this directory.

+# About

 Options.html
 - Allows you to set timer configuration
-- Right click on the chrome extension icon and select "Options".
+- To get to this page, right click on the chrome extension icon and select "Options".